-The cannabis industry is in the process of expansion with New York cannabis license availability just on the horizon.
-As cannabis becomes more widely accepted and legalized throughout states, consumers are seeing more variety in products and brands.
+The cannabis industry is expanding, with New York cannabis license availability just on the horizon.
+As cannabis becomes more widely accepted and legalized throughout states, consumers see more variety in products and brands.

 While many people believe that marijuana is a dangerous substance that needs to be strictly regulated, statistics show otherwise.
 With this being the case, entrepreneurs interested in becoming part of the state’s recreational cannabis sector must wait as New York decides how it will legalize recreational marijuana.

 New York marijuana legalization is happening now.
-And those interested in starting a cannabusiness in this state will need to understand marijuana regulation, as well as the cannabis management authority in place.
+And those interested in starting a cannabusiness in this state will need to understand marijuana regulation and the cannabis management authority in place.
 But most importantly, you’ll need to know what’s involved in obtaining a marijuana business license in New York.

-In this article, we’ll break down what you need to know about New York cannabis legalization and how to apply for a cannabis license.
+In this article, we’ll explain what you need to know about New York cannabis legalization and how to apply for a cannabis license.

 Before we get started, let’s first understand marijuana’s legality in the state and how it’s progressed.